 A telephoto to the southeast of Mount Matkin.
 In the distance are several peaks in Waterton National Park.
 From left to right: Anderson Peak, Mount Blackiston, Mount Bauerman, Mount Lineham, Mount Hawkins, and Lone Mountain.

-Looking slightly southwest at Scarpe Mountain, “Jake Smith Peak”, and Three Lakes Ridge.
+Looking slightly southwest at Scarpe Mountain and “Jake Smith Peak”.